mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

 ### Advanced parameters

+- `Branding Logo`: This parameter takes a base64 encoded png image that will be included in the footer of each page in the report.
+Typically, operators can include their organization logos to have "customized" reports.

 - `Maximum Render Workers`: Number of concurrent workers to create PNGs of panels in the dashboard.
 Do not use too high value as it starve the machine